ksefcovic/CYBR4580/finalreport.md

 * Docker
 * Ruby
 * Android Open Source Project (all requirements needed.
 Can probably link this somewhere) Download AOSP and make a
 * Android Emulator
+* Android Studio
 * Postresql
 * Yarn